Best dehumidifiers - 9 models tried, tested and recommended by us

 How do dehumidifiers work?

-There are two main types of dehumidifiers: compressor (or refrigerant) and desiccant.
+When trying to understand how a dehumidifier works remember there are two main types of dehumidifiers: compressor (or refrigerant) and desiccant.
 These both remove moisture from the air using different methods and are designed for different environments.

 Compressor dehumidifiers (which you might also find labelled as refrigerant), work by sucking in air with a fan and passing it over a cold surface (think metal coils or plates).
 This creates condensation inside the unit, which then drips into the water tank.
 This method is reliant on the air that’s drawn in being warmer than the cold surface inside, otherwise, condensation won’t form and the liquid can’t be extracted.
 Compressors, then, are popular for warmer spaces where central heating is used – think bedrooms and living rooms.